Wandrys-dev/shinybox/README.md

 The shiny app should be organised as an R package.
 See https://mastering-shiny.org/scaling-packaging.html

+Optionaly, a folder named "icons" located in the "inst" folder containing images to be used as shortcut image of the app: icons.icns for macOS and icons.pgn for Windows.

 # Building steps

 The main `shinybox` function will attenpt at create an Electron app.
 It undertakes the following steps: